WHITE-HAT999/testtttt/README.md

 		-- Two-Way Adaptive Latency Checks
 		if checkHighPing() then
-			if controValues.pingProfile.pingNotificationCooldown <= 0 then
+			if siriusValues.pingProfile.pingNotificationCooldown <= 0 then
 				if checkSetting("Adaptive Latency Warning").current then
 					queueNotification("High Latency Warning","We've noticed your latency has reached a higher value than usual, you may find that you are lagging or your actions are delayed in-game.
-Consider checking for any background downloads on your machine.", 4370305588) controValues.pingProfile.pingNotificationCooldown = 120
+Consider checking for any background downloads on your machine.", 4370305588) siriusValues.pingProfile.pingNotificationCooldown = 120
 				end
 			end
 		end

-		if controValues.pingProfile.pingNotificationCooldown > 0 then
+		if siriusValues.pingProfile.pingNotificationCooldown > 0 then
-			controValues.pingProfile.pingNotificationCooldown -= 1
+			siriusValues.pingProfile.pingNotificationCooldown -= 1
 		end

 		-- Adaptive frame time checks
-		if controValues.frameProfile.frameNotificationCooldown <= 0 then
+		if siriusValues.frameProfile.frameNotificationCooldown <= 0 then
-			if #controValues.frameProfile.fpsQueue > 0 then
+			if #siriusValues.frameProfile.fpsQueue > 0 then
-				local avgFPS = controValues.frameProfile.totalFPS / #controValues.frameProfile.fpsQueue
+				local avgFPS = siriusValues.frameProfile.totalFPS / #siriusValues.frameProfile.fpsQueue

-				if avgFPS < controValues.frameProfile.lowFPSThreshold then
+				if avgFPS < siriusValues.frameProfile.lowFPSThreshold then
 					if checkSetting("Adaptive Performance Warning").current then
 						queueNotification("Degraded Performance","We've noticed your client's frames per second have decreased.
-Consider checking for any background tasks or programs on your machine.", 4384400106) controValues.frameProfile.frameNotificationCooldown = 120
+Consider checking for any background tasks or programs on your machine.", 4384400106) siriusValues.frameProfile.frameNotificationCooldown = 120
 					end
 				end
 			end
 		end

-		if controValues.frameProfile.frameNotificationCooldown > 0 then
+		if siriusValues.frameProfile.frameNotificationCooldown > 0 then
-			controValues.frameProfile.frameNotificationCooldown -= 1
+			siriusValues.frameProfile.frameNotificationCooldown -= 1
 		end
 	end
 end